denten-books/plain-text/3-format.md

 as *eidos* is instantiated, it moves from being an ideal form into an apparent shape, as an epistemological category.

-I understand Hegel's "formal Universal" as follows.
+I understand Hegel's problem with "formal Universal" as follows.
 Imagine someone were to write "all these cats are subsumed under the category of 'feline.'"
 The ideal of being "feline" captures a snapshot of what it means to be feline at the moment of the category's naming.
-For Hegel, the true ideal cannot exist in the name al must continue to exist and develop in the real world.
-It is not merely a socially constructed (we would say today) category, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent" from all attempts to fix it categorically.
+For Hegel, the true ideal cannot exist in the name alone, it must continue to exist and develop in the real world.
+It is not, in other words, merely a socially constructed (we would say today) category, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent" from all attempts to fix it categorically.
 The best I can understand this is to think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed ways of expression.
 No matter what we call cats, the feline species will continue to evolve.
 New and radically different cats may come into existence---ones no longer covered by the "external mark" of being "feline," that is by our taxonomical categories.
 Yet this would only mean that the ideal of "feline" has developed past human understanding.
 Zoologists would, at that point, need simply adjust their categories to include new forms of feline being.
 Ideal feline being moves on immediately thereafter, continuing to develop and leaving behind only the husk or a "snapshot" of what it meant to be a cat in times already past.
 For Hegel, one should not confuse that static categorical snapshot with the animate ideal.
+For this reason Hegel disparages the "formal universal" as a corrupted, "mere" form of the ideal.

-Hegel's "concrete universal" therefore exists in the real, physical world.
+By contrast to the "formal universal," Hegel's "concrete universal" exists in the real, physical world.
 One way to understand this difficult concept is to think of it as capturing both *eidos* and *phantazomenōn*---or idea and appearance, both reasonably transcribed to "form" in English.
-The very word "form" in its ordinary meaning can be, in that way, somewhat of a self-antonym.
-Form could mean "the visible aspect of a thing," but also the "formative" and the "essential determinate principle of a thing," and, in its more obsolete meaning, "a formula, model, type, pattern, and example."
-Form, in this dual sense, sounds a lot like Hegel's "concrete universal," encompassing the sometimes contradictory aspects of the determining and the determined.
+In an essay on Hegel's concept, John Crowe Ransom likens it to a "little universe or an organized working combination of parts."
+He writes: "Thus the formula of a chemical reaction; the recipe for a dish; the blue-print of a machine."
+Crucially, the Universal becomes concrete when the machine "has been materialized, and working properly" [@ransom_concrete_1954, 387].
+As was the case with Wittgenstein's logical mechanisms, Ransom imagines a perfected kind of a machine that represents the ideal of the aesthetic object.

 These notes on Hegel are not meant to present a definitive history of formalism in Western aesthetics.
 Rather, they point to series of related folds